-PHONE: Customers may also pay their bill using our fee free automated phone service by calling 888-348-7154.
+PHONE: Customers may also pay their bill using our fee free automated phone service by calling 855-538-2314.

 MAIL: The mailing address for your water bill payments is: Kent County Water Authority, P.O.
 Box 9901, Providence, RI 02940.
-Make check payable to KCWA and please note your account number on all checks and money orders.
+Make checks payable to KCWA and please note your account number on all checks and money orders.
 Payments sent or delivered to any other address will result in delays in posting to your account.
 It is imperative that you use the enclosed payment envelope when paying by mail.

-IN-PERSON: Customers can continue to make payments in person at our office located at 1072 Main Street, West Warwick, RI, however, for safety reasons, as of September 1, 2018, cash is no longer accepted.
-Payments made in person at our office must be in the form of check, money order or credit and debit card.
+IN-PERSON: Customers can continue to make payments in person at our office located at 35 Technology Way, West Greenwich, RI, however, for safety reasons, as of September 1, 2018, cash is no longer accepted.

+Payments made in person must be in the form of check, money order or credit and debit card.
+Payments can also be made at our new Bill Pay Kiosk 24 hours a day, 7 days a week.
+The Bill Pay Kiosk accepts payments in the form of check, money order or credit and debit card.
 All payment methods have no transaction fees and the account number must be listed on the check/money order.